A Brief Discussion on the Application and Insights of Flag Enums

 // Actual execution logic

-}This refactoring makes the method parameters clearer and eliminates the confusion that can arise when using multiple boolean values.
+}This refactoring makes the method parameters clearer and eliminates the confusion that can arise from using multiple boolean values.
 Using a Flag Enum not only improves readability but also makes it more convenient to extend permissions in the future.

 Bitwise Operations